Pennsylvania Route 52: History

 When Pennsylvania first legislated routes in 1911, what would become PA 52 was legislated as Legislative Route 134 between the Delaware border and West Chester, Legislative Route 143 between West Chester and Norristown, Legislative Route 178 between Norristown and Buckingham, and Legislative Route 155 between Buckingham and New Hope.
 PA 52 was first designated by 1928 to run from the Delaware border northeast to the New Jersey border at the Delaware River in New Hope, following its current routing to West Chester, where it reached an intersection with US 122 at High Street.
 PA 52 ran concurrent with US 122 between West Chester and New Hope by way of Paoli, King of Prussia, Norristown, Montgomeryville, Chalfont, Doylestown, and Buckingham.
 By 1930, the concurrency with US 122 (later US 202) was removed, leaving the northern terminus at US 122 (High Street, now US 322 Bus.).
 When first assigned, PA 52 ran concurrent with PA 62 between Lenape and West Chester.
 In 1932, PA 62 was renumbered to PA 100.
 In 2003, the PA 100 concurrency was removed when the southern terminus of that route was cut back from the Delaware border to north of West Chester.

 In 2010, construction began to relocate PA 52 onto a new alignment between US 1 and PA 926 in order to improve traffic flow.
 This shortened but did not eliminate the wrong-way concurrency between US 1 and PA 52.
 The new alignment of PA 52 opened on October 25, 2011 at a cost of $15.4 million.
 With completion of the new alignment, the former PA 52 south of Webb Barn Lane became an access road to Longwood Gardens while the rest of the road was slated to be torn up.

 Major intersections

 PA 52 Alternate Truck

-Pennsylvania Route 52 Alternate Truck is a northbound-only truck route of PA 52 that motorists use to help follow PA 926 Alternate Truck.
-The route runs concurrent with PA 926 Alternate Truck for its entire length, following its parent route and US 1 throughout portions of Chester County.
-It was formed sometime in 2017.
+Pennsylvania Route 52 Alternate Truck is a truck route that bypasses a segment of PA 52 on which trucks and trailers over 28.5 feet long are prohibited.
+The route follows US 1, US 202/322, and US 322 Business throughout portions of Chester and Delaware counties.
+The route was signed in 2017.